longevitytina/contract-commitment-analayzer/README.md

 Why this was chosen:
 - Solves assignment user stories directly (status, shortfalls, periods).
-- Minimizes navigation overhead for comparison.
+- Minimizes file navigation for simplicity of review.
 - Keeps implementation small while remaining readable.

 Alternative considered:
 - separate list/detail pages, but this added routing complexity and slowed analysis flow for little benefit in a toy app.

-## If Rebuilding from Scratch

-- Add clearer backend error envelopes with machine-readable error codes.
-- Add deterministic fixture-based integration tests against a local Postgres container.
+- Component libraries: faster prebuilt UI, but less control and added dependency surface for a small app.

+More UI/UX improvements:
 - Add frontend loading skeletons and user-facing retry actions for API failures.
+- Add filtering by status, sort by largest shortfall, and text search.
+- Add a chart in commitment detail showing each check-in period's committed vs actual spend.

 ## Production-Version Changes